Freddie H. FU, MD, D.Sc. (Hon.), D.Ps. (Hon.)

 Head Team Physician

 From the September issue: Individualized Anterior Cruciate Ligament Graft Matching: In Vivo Comparison of Cross-sectional Areas of Hamstring, Patellar, and Quadriceps Tendon Grafts and ACL Insertion Area

-Podcast: Listen to Dr. Millett discuss his article in the March issue.
+Podcast: Listen to Dr. Freddie H. FU discuss his article in the September issue.

 Selected Other Published Work in AJSM

 Yagi, M., Wong, E.K., Kanamori, A., Debski, R.E., Fu, F.H., Woo, S.L.-Y. Biomechanical analysis of an anatomic anterior cruciate ligament reconstruction (2002) American Journal of Sports Medicine, 30 (5), pp. 660-666.